-TSR's or Third-party programs running in the background are one of the more commonly found reasons for Illegal Operations.
-If you are receiving an Illegal Operation when attempting to run a game or program it is recommend that you temporarily remove or disable programs running and TSR's running in the background, ensuring that these programs are not causing your issues.
+TSR's or third-party programs running in the background are one of the more commonly found reasons for Illegal Operations.
+If you are receiving an Illegal Operation when running a game or program it is recommend that you temporarily remove or disable programs running and TSR's running in the background, ensuring that these programs are not causing your issues.

 If, after removing these programs, you run the program or game and no longer receive the Illegal Operations, it is recommend that you reboot the computer and disable or End Task each program or TSR one at a time to attempt to determine what program is causing the Illegal Operation.

 Error in program coding

 Verify that the program causing the Illegal Operations is compatible with your version of Windows and check with the developer to make sure no patches or updates are available.
 There is no such thing as a perfect software program and it is not uncommon for multiple patches and updates to be released during a programs life cycle.

 Data not being read properly from source

 When running a program or game from a CD you receive an Illegal Operation, verify that the CD is clean.
 Additional information on how to clean a CD or CD-ROM drive can be found on our Cleaning Page.